 Price levels and policy rates are shown as differences from Baseline.
-The data shown are annual, but the EIRIN model provides quarterly frequency (which will be available on the IIASA portal).
+The data shown are the year-on-year inflation rates of the final quarter of the year.
+The EIRIN model provides quarterly frequency (which will be available on the IIASA portal).